Estimating the Impact of Weather on Agriculture: Results

+There is, however, some pattern to the variation across countries, with respect to the share of significant values.
+Tanzania produces fewer significant estimates on rainfall, relative to the other five countries.
+These differences are strongly significant.
+For temperature, Ethiopia, Tanzania, and Uganda all produce strongly different results compared to Malawi, Niger, and Nigeria.
+While this does not speak to mismeasurement due to differences in extraction method, the pattern is interesting to note for the discussion of cross-country differences in weather metrics and remote sensing data source in the subsequent sections.

-Taken together, these findings suggest that we fail to reject $H_0^1$ and that the different obfuscation procedures implemented to preserve privacy of farms or households do not have different impacts on agricultural production.
-This further suggests that any measurement error which may arise from the use of different extraction methods does not significantly affect the estimation, with respect to agricultural production and productivity.
+Taken together, the preponderance of evidence regarding our $p$-value and adjusted R$^2$ heuristics lead us to conclude that we cannot reject the null for Hypothesis 1.
+We find no clear evidence that different obfuscation procedures implemented to preserve privacy of farms or households have substantially different impacts on estimates of agricultural production.
+This suggests that any measurement error which may arise from the use of different extraction methods does not substantially affect estimates.
+While Household, EA, and Modified EA bilinear appear to provide slightly better results than the other extraction methods, when researchers use publicly available data with obfuscated GPS information, they should feel confident that matching those coordinates with remote sensing data will not introduce substantial measurement error into the analysis.